Fallout begins for far-right trolls who trusted Epik to keep their identities secret

 “Everyone is tired of hate,” Cottle said.
 “There hasn’t been enough pushback, and these far-right players, they play dirty.
 Nothing is out of bounds for them.
 And now … the tide is turning, and there’s a swell moving back in their direction.”

-Shireen Mitchell, founder of Stop Online Violence Against Women, a group that has tracked online extremism since 2013, said the Epik hack is forcing a long overdue examination of Internet-service companies that haven’t drawn the same scrutiny or talk of regulation as social media giants.
+Shireen Mitchell, founder of Stop Online Violence Against Women, a group that has tracked online extremism since 2013, said the Epik hack is forcing a long overdue examination of internet-service companies that haven’t drawn the same scrutiny or talk of regulation as social media giants.

 While many researchers are using the data to look forward, including to push for consequences for the people behind the most toxic sites, Mitchell said she’s left asking questions about why Epik for so long helped give a platform to extremist content on the Web.